-Please arrive at Seton Smithville Regional Hospital at the time specified by your physician so that you can be prepared for surgery.
+Please arrive at Ascension Seton Smithville at the time specified by your physician so that you can be prepared for surgery.
 Plan to arrive two hours before your scheduled procedure but not before 6 a.m.
-Complimentary parking is provided at Seton Smithville Regional Hospital.
+Complimentary parking is provided at Ascension Seton Smithville.

 After you are registered, you will be taken to a pre-operative holding room where you will change into a hospital gown.
 A nurse will take a brief medical history, perform any needed lab work (that has not already been completed) and ask you to sign a consent form for surgery.
 You will also meet with an anesthetist to discuss the type of anesthesia you will receive.
 Parents may remain with children during this time.

 When the nurse is taking your history, please remember to mention: